This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 You can purchase a self guided walk ticket, or a ticket that also includes a 45 minute lake cruise.
 There are a variety of different hikes for all abilities that range from 1.5km to 4km long.

-Just like Wai-O-Tapu, Waimangu Thermal Valley is located a 25 minute drive out of Rotorua town so if you don’t have a car you can book a shuttle (or check bookme.co.nz).
-You can also book onto this Wai-O-Tapu & Waimangu Volcanic Valley Morning Tour >
+Just like Wai-O-Tapu, Waimangu Thermal Valley is located a 25 minute drive out of Rotorua town so if you don’t have a car you can check bookme.co.nz for shuttle buses.

 3. Hell’s Gate